j-bowden/C/README.md

 - declares N to be even;
 - exhibits a nontrivial factorisation of N;
 - states that Fermat factorisation failed in the given bound on atttempts.

+The program convert_hex_to_base64 reads a hex input (as .bin) and converts the string to base64.